 Today, I hope we are a balanced church.
 When we say the word of God, all scripture is given by inspiration of God.
 We understand the lives described in Scripture, the life of Christ described in Scripture, the lives of people with Scripture in them.
 All of that is for you and me and they are profitable for transformation.
 May God make us a church that is transformed, not just informed.
 Not knowing but not growing.
 I hope that we will be balanced.
 Right truths for a right life.
 Christ's truth for a Christ life.

 Let us pray.
 Father, thank you for this time.
-Thank you, you gave us an amazing word.
-Thank you for the Bible, full of truth, full of stories.
+Thank You, You gave us an amazing word.
+Thank You for the Bible, full of truth, full of stories.
 In fact, Lord, 70 percent’s narratives of lives.
-Thank you, God for helping us see that in the written word are not just abstract verses, abstract commands but real lives.
-Help us, Lord, to be impacted by lives!ives from the Bible, lives from other Christians - that our life may reflect your life.
+Thank You, God for helping us see that in the written word are not just abstract verses, abstract commands but real lives.
+Help us, Lord, to be impacted by lives, lives from the Bible, lives from other Christians - that our life may reflect your life.
 Lord, make this a church, not of scholars of Christ like believers.
 This is our prayer.
-We asked, in Jesus name Amen
+We ask, in Jesus name Amen

 More Episodes from Pastor Paul Choo:

 16 Jun 2021

 20 Sep 2020